pulasthi-developer/ReadmeGIT/README.md

 ## Data Flow
 1. IoT devices transmit live location data every minute.
-2. Data transmit through a mobile network to the REST API server.
+2. Transmit location data via a mobile network to the REST API server.
-3. The REST API process and stores the data in the database.
+3. The REST API processes and stores the data in the MongoDB database.
-4. Client application access the data via REST API to display the live locations on map.
+4. Client application retrieve data from REST API to display the live train locations on map.

 ## Data Modals